mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

         "tasks": ["Task1", "Task2"]
     }
     ```
+    * Elasticsearch is a distributed document store
-    * document-oriented: the smallest unit of data you index or search for is a document
+    * document is the smallest unit of data you index or search for
     * properties
-        * self-contained: contains both the fields and their values
+        * self-contained: both fields and their values
-        * can be hierarchical - documents within documents
+        * can be hierarchical: documents within documents
-        * flexible structure - don’t depend on a predefined schema.
+        * flexible structure: don’t depend on a predefined schema
-    * is JSON representation of your data
+    * JSON representation
         * can contain arrays of values
 * types
     * are logical containers for documents
         * similar to how tables are containers for rows
     * documents with different structures (schemas) should be in different types
         * example: employees and tasks
-    * definition of fields in each type is called a mapping
+    * mapping: definition of fields in each type
-        * name -> string, location -> geo_point
+        * example: name -> string, location -> geo_point
             * different handling: searching for a name that starts with M, searching for a location that is within 30 km
-        * the mapping contains all the fields of all the documents indexed so far in that type
+        * contains all the fields of all the documents indexed in that type
-        * if a new document gets indexed with a field that’s not already in the mapping, Elasticsearch automatically
+        * new fields in an indexed document => Elasticsearch automatically adds them to your mapping
-        adds that new field to your mapping (it guesses its type, and might not guess right)
+            * guessing it types
-    * mapping types only divide documents logically
+    * mapping divide documents logically
         * physically, documents from the same index are written to disk regardless of the mapping type they belong to
 * indices
-    * are containers for mapping types
-    * is an independent chunk of documents
+    * can be thought of as an optimized collection of documents
+        * Elasticsearch indexes all data in every field and each indexed field has a dedicated, optimized data
+        structure
+            * for example, text fields -> inverted indices, numeric and geo fields -> BKD trees
+        * useful to index the same field in different ways for different purposes
-        * like a database in the relational world: each index is stored on the disk in the same set of files
+    * like a relational database: each index is stored on the disk in the same set of files
-    * you can search across types, you can search across indices
+    * you can search across types and search across indices
+    * near-real time
-    * searches are often not run on the very latest indexed data (which would be real time) but close to it
+        * searches not run on the latest indexed data
-    * Elasticsearch keeps a point-in-time view of the index opened, so multiple searches would hit the same files and
-    reuse the same caches
+        * a point-in-time view of the index - multiple searches hit the same files and reuse the same caches
-        * during this time, newly indexed documents won’t be visible to those searches until you do a refresh
+            * newly indexed documents are not visible until refresh
-    * refreshing, as the name suggests, refreshes this point-in-time view of the index so your searches can hit your
+    * refresh - refreshes point-in-time view
-    newly indexed data
-        * the default behavior is to refresh every index automatically every second
+        * default: every 1s
-    * with Elasticsearch the process of refreshing and the process of committing in-memory segments to disk are
+    * process of refreshing and process of committing in-memory segments to disk are independent
-    independent
-        * data is indexed first in memory, but after a refresh, Elasticsearch will happily search the in-memory
+        * data is indexed first in memory (search disk + in-memory segments as well)
-        segments as well
-        * the process of committing in-memory segments to the actual Lucene index you have on disk is called a
+        * flush: the process of committing in-memory segments to disk (Lucene index)
-        flush, and it happens whether the segments are searchable or not
-    * to make sure that in-memory data isn’t lost when a node goes down or a shard is relocated, Elasticsearch keeps
+            * transaction log: in cae of a node goes down or a shard is relocated - track of not flushed operations
-    track of the indexing operations that weren’t flushed yet in a transaction log
-        * Besides committing in-memory segments to disk, a flush also clears the transaction log
+                * flush also clears the transaction log
-    * a flush is triggered in one of the following conditions
+    * a flush is triggered by
       * the memory buffer is full
-      * a certain amount of time passed since the last flush
+      * time since last flush
-      * the transaction log hit a certain size threshold
+      * the transaction log hit a threshold
 * analysis
     ![alt text](img/analysis_overview.png)
     ![alt text](img/analysis_example.png)